afcarl/smoothing-fields/README.md

 fibertracking.m is a script that does simple fiber tracking before and after smoothing comparisonwithgaussian.m is a script used to compare with smoothing in the measurement domain.
 This script is missing steps where the reconstruction algorithm CFARI was used (implemented in the Java Imaging Science Toolkit)

+Implementation is available in the Java Imaging Science Toolkit.
+The Java source code is included here for reference.

 Gunnar Atli Sigurdsson, 2013